Employees, as well as managers, often question why organizations do employee performance appraisals.

 So what exactly is a performance appraisal?

-A performance appraisal is an evaluation done on an employee’s job performance over a specific period of time.
+A performance appraisal is an evaluation of an employee’s job performance over a specific period of time.

 It is the equivalent of a report card on an employee and how their manager assessed their performance over the prior year.